 The cervix is the ‘neck’ of the womb.
 When a normal pregnancy reaches full term, the cervix begins to dilate (open) and efface (shorten) to allow the baby out.

-Cervical insufficiency (or cervical weakness/incompetent cervix) is the term for when this happens early without labour or contractions in the second trimester.
-It can lead to your waters breaking and late miscarriage or premature birth.
+Cervical insufficiency (or cervical weakness/incompetent cervix) is the term for when this happens early without labour or contractions.
+It can lead to your waters breaking early and late miscarriage or premature birth.

 If you have a weak cervix or have had a cervical stitch, talk to your doctor or midwife about staying active.
 You may be advised to cut down on exercise.